hermensbas/cmangos-issues-wiki/creature_spawn_data_template.md

 #### EquipmentId

 New value that will be applied to creature.
-Ref: [creature_equip_template.entry](creature_equip_template#entry) `0` - will leave creatures default value
+Ref: [creature_equip_template.entry](creature_equip_template#entry) `-1` - will leave creatures default value, 0 sets no equipment.

 #### CurHealth